Test Patch Generation

 Patch Scale & Resolution Settings

-The Patch Scale options set the range between which the patch triplet values, sent to any attached Test Patch Generator, will be restricted to, and needs to match the display's setting for input video range.
+The Patch Scale options set the range between which the patch triplet values, sent to any attached Test Patch Generator, will be restricted to, and needs to match the display's setting for input signal range.
 This is usually Full for PC displays, and Legal for TVs, with Extended specified for 109% super white, as sometimes used in post-production workflows.

 Patch Scale